-Preserved grape pips dating from the Bronze Age confirm the existence of a tradition of winemaking thousands of years old in the Traisental and in the village of Stillfried an der March in the Weinviertel.
-The grape seeds found there can be unambiguously assigned to the species of Vitis vinifera, and thus represent one of the oldest such discoveries in central Europe.
+Preserved grape seeds dating from the Bronze Age, which have been found in the Traisental and in the village of Stillfried an der March in the Weinviertel, confirm the existence of a local wine-making tradition stretching back thousands of years.
+The grape seeds found at these sites have been unambiguously identified as the Vitis vinifera species, and therefore represent one of the oldest discoveries of their kind in central Europe.

-The Celts (and most likely also the Illyrians) are already farming the native vines in a somewhat simple form of viticulture; evidence for this exists in the form of grape pips of a cultivated Vitis vinifera variety in a Celtic burial mound from the Hallstatt Culture in the winegrowing community of Zagersdorf in Burgenland.
+The Celts (and most likely also the Illyrians) are already cultivating the native vines in a somewhat basic form of viticulture; evidence of this has been found in the wine-growing community of Zagersdorf in Burgenland, where grape seeds from a cultivated Vitis vinifera variety were discovered in a Celtic burial mound from the time of the Hallstatt Culture.

-The Romans bring a systematic form of viticulture to our latitude: evidence of this exists in the Danube area (in the contemporary winegrowing region Carnuntum), in the vicinity of Lake Neusiedl, in Südburgenland and in the Steiermark (Styria) at Flavia Solva (in the neighbourhood of today’s Leibnitz).
+The Romans bring a more systematic form of viticulture to the region, testimony to which can be found in the Danube area (in today’s wine-growing region of Carnuntum), in the vicinity of Lake Neusiedl, in Southern Burgenland and in Flavia Solva (an ancient Roman municipium, near to modern-day Leibnitz, Styria).

-Reigning Roman Emperor Marcus Aurelius Probus rescinds the ban on winegrowing north of the Alps previously decreed by Emperor Domitian, and employs his armies in establishing new vineyards in the Pannonian region.
+The reigning Roman Emperor Marcus Aurelius Probus rescinds a ban on wine-growing north of the Alps, which was previously decreed by Emperor Domitian.
+The Roman armies are employed in establishing new vineyards in the Pannonian region.

-The Roman historian Eugippius mentions in the biography of Saint Severin that Severin had, before his death, retired to a place ‘qui ad vineas vocatabur ’– among the vineyards.
+Roman historian Eugippius mentions in the biography of Saint Severin that, before his death, Severin had retired to a place “qui ad vineas vocabatur”, meaning “among the vineyards”.
 These vineyards are said by some to be on the right bank of the Danube across from Krems, while other sources place them in Heiligenstadt, or in Nussdorf in Vienna’s Döbling district.